erwa/notes/finance/affinity.md

 * "6" is money manager

+### IRA Transfers

+Call or email Affinity and ask them to send you a transfer form you can fill out and send back.

 ### Transfer remarks

 If no "Note" / "Remark" / "Description" added, default seems to be "Internet TransferFROM: /XXX1234".
 To avoid confusion, can put name and purpose on transfers to external accounts.